inbarblech/BCI4ALS---Team/README.md

 Then install the requirements:
 `cd BCI4ALS---Team`
 `pip install -r requirements.txt`
-In addition, you need to install openBCI-GUI and Labrecorder lsl.
+In addition, you need to install openBCI-GUI and LabRecorder (lsl).

 ## Notes
 * Current model (EEGNET) results -
 * All the data we used was collected using openBCI based EEG headset with 16 channels.

 ## Contacts
-* Shria Salama - shirasalama@mail.tau.ac.il
+* Shira Salama - shirasalama@mail.tau.ac.il
 * Rinat Saban - rinatsaban@mail.tau.ac.il
-* Taly
+* Taly Markovits -
-* Inbar
+* Inbar Blech -